abhi7991/localllm/README.md

 ![alt text](images/Running_Custom_mistral5_5.jpg)

      - Similar to our Custom LLama3 model we create a custom Mistral model to see how it performs
      - Testing out the new model we can see our custom Mistral AI bot has been deployed
+     - The **mymistral.modelfile** in this repo consists of the custom model.
 ![alt text](images/Running_Custom_mistral6.jpg)

 ## Comparing the Large Language Models